isc-projects/bind9/doc/arm/reference.rst

              received, initiating a transfer.

          ``Zone Transfer Request``
-             Waiting for the zone transfer to start.
+             BIND is waiting for the zone transfer to start.
 The ``Duration (s)`` timer restarts before entering this state.

          ``First Data``
-             Waiting for the first data record of the transfer.
+             BIND is waiting for the first data record of the transfer.

          ``Receiving IXFR Data``
-             Receiving data for an IXFR type incremental zone transfer.
+             BIND is receiving data for an IXFR type incremental zone transfer.

          ``Finalizing IXFR``
-             Finalizing an IXFR type incremental zone transfer.
+             BIND is finalizing an IXFR type incremental zone transfer.

          ``Receiving AXFR Data``
-             Receiving data for an AXFR type zone transfer.
+             BIND is receiving data for an AXFR type zone transfer.

          ``Finalizing AXFR``
-             Finalizing an AXFR type zone transfer.
+             BIND is finalizing an AXFR type zone transfer.

       .. note::
          State names can change between BIND versions.